input-output-hk/mantis-ops/README.md

     * An example would be to deploy bootstrap miners first and then once they are running successfully to deploy passive nodes.
     * In the case of partial deployments, be aware that if the definition of taskgroups already deployed in an earlier step are modified, those particular taskgroup jobs will be restarted with the next deployment.
 * Job definition information for a currently deployed job can be viewed in the Nomad UI in the [Definition](https://nomad.kevm.dev.cardano.org/ui/jobs/mantis/definition) section under the appropriate namespace.
-* Job definitions for namespaces other than `mantis-testnet` are also stored in the `jobs/` directory with their namespace as part of the filename.
+* Job definitions for namespaces other than `mantis-kevm` are also stored in the `jobs/` directory with their namespace as part of the filename.

 ### Lifecycle Definitions: Healthchecks, Restarts and Reschedules